Cold outreach is a fantastic way to build new relationships or secure new leads.

 To keep those cold outreach targets interested and coming back for more.

 Educating them is the key.

-Answering the fundamental question that cold outreach alone can’t answer:
+Answering the fundamental question that cold outreach alone often can’t answer:

 What’s in it for me?

-Once you’ve performed the first step in the outreach process, you need some ammo to keep adding fuel to the fire.
+Once you’ve performed the first step in the cold email process, you need some ammo to keep adding fuel to the fire.

 Odds are, you won’t land a call with your outreach target after the first or even second email.